Lighter Sesame Chicken satisfies my craving for Chinese take-out, without all the calories that usually come along with it. Gluten-free, too!

 2 cups broccoli florets

 - Prepare rice according to package directions.
-Meanwhile, combine honey, sesame seeds, soy sauce, and garlic together in a small bowl then set aside.
+Meanwhile, combine honey, sesame seeds, Tamari or soy sauce, and garlic together in a small bowl then set aside.
 In a separate larger bowl, whisk together egg white and cornstarch until smooth.
 Season chicken pieces with salt and pepper then add to egg white mixture and toss to evenly coat.

 - In a small saucepan, steam broccoli until crisp tender then set aside.